Government forces Air Canada and flight attendants back to work and into arbitration

 Flight attendants walked off the job around 1 a.m.
 EDT on Saturday.
 Around the same time, Air Canada said it would begin locking flight attendants out of airports.

-Ian Lee, associate professor, Carleton University’s Sprott School of Business, earlier noted the government repeatedly intervenes in transportation strikes.
+Ian Lee, an associate professor at Carleton University’s Sprott School of Business, earlier noted the government repeatedly intervenes in transportation strikes.

 “They will intervene to bring the strike to an end.
 Why?
 Because it has happened 45 times from 1950 until now,” Lee said.
 “It is all because of the incredible dependency of Canadians.”

-Canada is the second-largest country in the world and flying is often the only viable option.

-“We’re so huge a country and it’s so disruptive when there is a strike of any kind in transportation,” Lee said.

-The government forced the country’s two major railroads into arbitration with their labor union last year during a work stoppage.
+Last year, the government forced the country’s two major railroads into arbitration with their labor union during a work stoppage.
 The union for the rail workers is suing, arguing the government is removing a union’s leverage in negotiations.

-The Business Council of Canada has urged the government to impose binding arbitration in this case, too.
+“With valuable cargo grounded and passengers stranded, the government made the right decision to refer the two sides to binding arbitration," said Matthew Holmes, the executive vice president for the Chamber of Commerce — adding that “close to a million Canadians and international visitors could be impacted" if it takes Air Canada a week to be fully operational again.

-Hajdu said her Liberal government is not anti-union, saying it is clear the two sides are at an impasse.
+Hajdu maintained that her Liberal government is not anti-union, saying it is clear the two sides are at an impasse.

 Travelers in limbo

-Passengers whose travel is impacted will be eligible to request a full refund on the airline’s website or mobile app, according to Air Canada.
+Passengers whose flights are impacted will be eligible to request a full refund on the airline’s website or mobile app, according to Air Canada.

 Sides are far apart on pay